Performance Analysis Workshop Series 2023

 Durham University, Department of Computer Science, Durham, UK, and online

-With every new generation of computers, we observe that the gap between theoretical performance of a machine and performance that is actually delivered by applications widens.
-Codes struggle to exploit the machines.
-It therefore becomes compulsory for researchers and research software engineers in HPC to understand how well codes use the machinery and why they do so.
-Insight into performance behaviour can drive the code evolution and eventually become a seedcorn to facilitate future insight through computing.
+With every new generation of computers, we see the gap between the theoretical performance of a machine and the performance that is actually delivered by applications widen.
+Codes struggle to exploit the hardware.
+It has therefore become critical that researchers and research software engineers in HPC to understand how well and why codes use the machinery as they do.
+Insight into performance behaviour can drive the code evolution and ultimately become the means through which future advancement through computing are facilitated.

-This workshop series offers a tour-de-force through some selected open source tools that allow researchers to assess the behaviour of their code.
-The workshops are augmented with revision sessions of some core HPC know-how which often has never been taught directly to research software developers from non-computer science disciplines.
-Finally, the workshop encourages participants to bring along their own codes and to assess and improve these codes continuously throughout the series.
+This workshop series offers a comprehensive introduction to a selection of open source tools that enable researchers to assess the performance behaviour of their code.
+The workshops will be augmented by revision sessions of some of the core HPC know-how.
+We encourage participants to bring along their own codes so they can continually assess and improve them throughout the series.

 Programme

-The workshop consists of different building blocks.
-The kick off and final session will be hybrid events.
+The workshop consists of a series of sessions.
 We encourage participants to attend in person where possible.
-The workshops in-between as well as all revision sections will be delivered in a hybrid/virtual format.
-Most sessions will be taught in the Department of Computer Science at Durham University.
+All sessions will be presented both in-person and virtually, although we encourage participations notably to participate in-person at the kick off and final session.
+In-person sessions will be taught in the Department of Computer Science at Durham University.

 Thursday 20 April 2023 |